5th Grade-High School Resources

 Bring academic fun and the 4Rs: Reduce, Reuse, Recycle and Rot (compost) into the classroom.
 Students engage in project-based learning and develop skills to make a difference in their school and their community.
 StopWaste educators visit the classroom and facilitate a three-part series of two-hour lessons.

-Middle & High School Classrooms: StopWaste Ambassador Project
+Middle & High School Classrooms: StopWaste Ambassador Program

-The Stop Waste Ambassador Project offers services to help advance environmental education and leadership in Alameda County middle and high schools.
+The Stop Waste Ambassador Program offers services to help advance environmental education and leadership in Alameda County middle and high schools.
 Building on the 4Rs Student Action Project, StopWaste engages students who are ready to take on leadership roles in their school community to promote waste reduction.

 Stop Food Waste Challenge

 The Stop Food Waste Challenge is an educational program designed by StopWaste to engage Alameda County students and educators in the practice and benefits of proper waste sorting and reducing the amount of food going to waste in the landfill.
 This school-wide waste reduction initiative is available to schools with classrooms participating in the 4Rs Student Action Project or StopWaste Ambassador Project.

 5th Grade-High School Educational Resources